adamrossnelson/StataQuickReference/ReadMe.md

 ### 2.2.2.
 Stacked area chart StackArea.do

 Demonstrates production of a stacked area chart in Stata.
-Also demonstrates dropping a standard legend in favor of explanatory text over stacked areas/regious.
+Also shows dropping a standard legend in favor of explanatory text over stacked areas/regions.

 ```Stata
 // To run from command line: